simylein/minecraft-server/README.md

 ./update.sh
 ```

-The Varo and Speedrun Scripts can be downloaded if you wish for some Varo/Speedrun functionality.
+The Varo and Speedrun Scripts can be used if you wish for some Varo/Speedrun functionality.

 They can be executed with: